 Dosage and Effects

-Another factor that makes painkillers and CBD different is the dosage and how fast you feel the effects.
+Another factor that differentiates painkillers and CBD is the dosage and how fast you feel the effects.

 The type needed to be administered for painkillers, and its dosage is decided based on the pain condition.